jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                           ┘
 ```

 Now we have a view to the x-dimension of a global context.
 A global view `global` is thus of type `global: [buf] -> X x Y x Z`.
 A global context is not an index into the underlying buffer -- it is triple which shows which thread is assigned to control whichever cell.
 The global context is constructed from a cuboid of dimension $(x,y,z)$ where $\{x,y,z\} \in 1..1024$.

-Suppose we want the same dimensions as above, we could use the dimensions $\{8,1,1\}$:
+One way to do the swap is to launch a thread group with the dimensions that correspond to the subgroup length $\{8,1,1\}$:

 ```
   ⍉⍉(↕8‿1‿1) ˘ subgroups